bitwarden/help/_articles/features/auto-fill-card-id.md

 Bitwarden can autofill more than just your usernames and passwords!
 It can make online purchases and account creations a breeze.
 If you're unfamiliar with what these item types are, refer to our [Managing Items][managing-items-doc] article.

-{% note %}The Bitwarden web browser extension is currently the only client capable of auto-filling these types of items.{% endnote %}
+{% note %}The ability to autofill identities and cards is only available with the Bitwarden web browser extension at this time.
+Unfortunatley, mobile platforms such as Android and iOS do not support these types of autofill functions.{% endnote %}

 ## Autofill an Identity